jakerockland/all-about-the-benjamins/interpreter/README.md

 ## Basics

 This directory contains the Bayesian interpreter.
-The interpreter takes in data, runs it through a number of predictors, and then outputs a combined probability distribution using Bayes' Theorem.
+The interpreter takes in the conclusions of a number of predictors, and then outputs a combined probability distribution using Bayes' Theorem.

 The basic idea here is to take a bunch of "expert" predictions and combine them in order to come up with a prediction better than all the experts.
 Each expert produces a prediction, which we take, weigh based on track record, and then preform a Bayesian update based on this information.